-If the staples doesn't seem to be in the exact centre of the book spine, it can be adjusted with the pull and push rods on the Folding unit.
-Note that the Folding unit is viewed from the underside.
+If the staples does not seem to be in the exact centre of the book spine, it can be adjusted with the pull and push rods on the Folding unit.
+Note that the Folding unit's viewed from the underside.